 I also trained myself to watch less TV.
 On Monday mornings, I used to be terrible for watching the latest episodes of my favourite shows that’d aired in the US the night before.
 (Obtained by completely legal means, of course.)
 Now, I’ve trained myself to wait till the evenings before I watch anything.
 Because Jesus Christ, a business owner should not waste her Monday mornings.

 The most incredible thing that happened was learning more about my disease and how to control it.
 I have ulcerative colitis, which is a bowel disease that involves lots of diarrhoea (sometimes with a fun dose of blood), cramping, discomfort, pain, bloating and, weirdly, fever.
 I’m one of the lucky ones, though, because the mildest form of medication sorts me out.
 However, I’ve always wanted to find out if I could control the disease through diet alone.
-(It’s a western disease, which makes me think our lifestyle of processed shit is probably a big contributing factor.)

 Anyway, I stumbled on this diet called the Specific Carbohydrate Diet, which is designed specifically for my disease, and so far I’ve seen some very positive results from it.
 I’m still far from understanding how this disease affects me, but I’m super excited about what this could mean for the rest of my life.
 I’ve never been able to make my symptoms clear up without meds before, but now I believe I can do it.
 (Also, bonus points for accidentally dropping 15 pounds.)